Density of Binary Disc Packings: The 9 Compact Packings: Introduction

 For {\em binary} disc packings, {\em i.e.}, packings by discs of radii $1$ and $r\in(0,1)$ where both disc sizes appear, there are only seven values of $r$ for which the maximal density is known \cite{Hep00,Hep03,Ken04}.
 These values are specific algebraic numbers which allow a {\em compact packing}, that is, a packing whose {\em contact graph} (the graph which connects the centers of any two tangent discs) is a triangulation.
 In each of these seven cases, the maximal density turns out to be reached for a compact disc packing.
 Compact packings thus seem to be good candidates to maximize the density.

-It was proven in \cite{Ken06} that there are exactly $9$ values of $r$ which allow a binary compact packing by discs of radii $1$ and $r$: the seven above mentioned, and two other ones ($r_5$ and $r_9$ in Fig.~\ref{fig:targets}).
-In this paper, we show that for these two values the maximal density is also reached for a compact packing.
-We actually provide a self-contained proof for all the $9$ values:
+It was proven in \cite{Ken06} that there are exactly $9$ values $r$ which allow a binary compact packing by discs of radii $1$ and $r$: the seven above mentioned, and two other ones ($r_5$ and $r_9$ in Fig.~\ref{fig:targets}).
+We here prove that compact packings also maximize the density for these two remaining values.
+We actually provide a new self-contained proof for all the $9$ values, denoted by $r_1,\ldots,r_9$:

 \begin{theorem} For each $r_i$ allowing a binary compact packing by discs of radius $1$ and $r_i$, the density of any packing by discs of radius $1$ and $r_i$ is less than or equal to the density $\delta_i$ of the periodic compact packing $\mathcal{P}_i$ depicted in Fig.~\ref{fig:targets}. \end{theorem}